 - c.
-Sometimes the mediator can ask to meet first with the attorney alone, then with the client alone, and then together, and it helps flush out useful information about everyone's real interests as distinguished from their legal positions - d.
+Sometimes the mediator can ask to meet first with the attorney alone, then with the client alone, and then together, and it helps flush out useful information about everyone's real interests as distinguished from their positions and negotiating postures - d.
 Sometimes the attorneys actually suggest such a meeting - e.
 It is not advisable to ever meet with the parties alone without first having obtained their attorney's consent - f.
-If the mediator is going to meet with the parties without their counsel present, the mediator should probably remain facilitative and not evaluative, not pressure the parties in any way, and refrain from giving any legal advice or criticizing a party's attorney in any way.
+If the mediator is going to meet with the parties without their counsel present, the mediator should remain facilitative and not evaluative, not pressure the parties in any way, and refrain from giving any legal or policy making advice or criticizing a party's attorney in any way.
 It is really an information gathering and trust building caucus.
 It can be very effective it getting past certain impasses that result from the particular dynamics that sometimes come to exist between the attorneys and their own clients over time. - 5.
 When all else has failed, what about a "mediator's proposal?" - a.
-With multiple parties in private sector, the mediator's proposal can be the ultimate impasse breaker - b.
-With multiple parties in the public sector, the mediator's proposal can be an effective tool to generate rethinking by various parties, and may lead to further progress, but is less likely to be an ultimate impasse breaker in and of itself, in part, because of the kinds of public and political interests usually involved - c.
+In litigated disputes, the mediator's proposal can be the ultimate impasse breaker - b.
+With non-litigated disputes, and particularly multiple party non litigated disputes, the mediator's proposal can be an effective tool to generate rethinking by various parties, and may lead to further progress, but is less likely to be an ultimate impasse breaker in and of itself, in part, because of the kinds of public and political interests usually involved - c.
 Probably not advisable to offer a mediator's proposal for global resolution without the consent of all parties, or for partial resolution without the consent of all the parties involved in the partial resolution - d.
-Probably not advisable to make a mediator's proposal if asked to do so by one or some of the parties without the agreement of the others
+Probably not advisable to make a mediator's proposal if asked to do so by one or some of the parties without the agreement of the others - e.

-- e.
 Even if requested by all parties, a mediator's proposal should probably not be given until the very end of the process as a last ditch effort to break impasse.
 Once the mediator gives a mediator's proposal, for all practical purposes the mediator is finished.
-If it does not settle, the mediator will almost certainly have lost his appearance of neutrality, impartiality, credibility and trust with at least some of the parties.
+If it does not produce a mutual decision and resolution, the mediator will almost certainly have lost the appearance of neutrality, impartiality, credibility and trust with at least some of the parties.
 If it doesn't result in a resolution, the mediator should be prepared to call it a day.

 - 6. At the end, should the mediator ever agree to arbitrate the remaining unresolved issues?

 - a.
-If parties request it
+If parties request it?

 - b.
 Should mediator ever suggest it?

 - c.
 What about "baseball arbitration"?